 In late 2018, the Library hired the experts at Group 4 Architecture, Research + Planning to help create a Facilities Master Plan, which will be a road map the Library can follow when re-envisioning how best to serve the county through its 41 locations.
 The Library’s Board of Trustees has endorsed the following principles to guide the process:

 - Customer focus

 - Operational sustainability

 - Industry-leading excellence

 A Community-Driven Process

 System-wide facilities work has not been undertaken in generations.
 To ensure that taxpayer funds are used ethically, efficiently and effectively, the Library worked with experts to create a Facility Master Plan.
-The development of the Plan will took place throughout 2019, and the Library worked with Group 4 and local company Design Impact to hold hundreds of community engagement sessions where we spoke with over 3,000 community members as well as sessions with a Community Advisory Council made up of local Hamilton County leaders to listen and learn from the community about what their biggest needs are and how the Library, with its 41 locations, can be re-envisioned to serve not just today’s generation but also generations to come.
+The development of the Plan will took place throughout 2019, and the Library worked with Group 4 and local company Design Impact, opens a new window to hold hundreds of community engagement sessions where we spoke with over 3,000 community members as well as sessions with a Community Advisory Council made up of local Hamilton County leaders to listen and learn from the community about what their biggest needs are and how the Library, with its 41 locations, can be re-envisioned to serve not just today’s generation but also generations to come.
 This includes ensuring that the Library has a viable funding plan in place to keep the improved facilities safe and up-to-date in the years to come.

 Good Stewardship: A Facilities Master Plan